 - Incorrect: “She cans sing!”

 So, that’s how you do it.
 Now let’s look at the main modal verbs in more detail so you can spice up your English.
+We’ll start with this helpful infographic about the main five, but keep scrolling for more detailed information on the big eight.

 Common English Modal Verbs